frmichel/sparql-micro-service/deployment/docker/README.md

 chmod -R 777 logs
 ```

-Then, download file [docker-compose.yml](docker-compose.yml) and run:
+Then, download file [docker-compose.yml](docker-compose.yml) to the directory where you unzipped environment.zip (together with directories services, config and logs), and run:

 ```
 docker-compose up -d